AnnikaBock65/app-trader/README.md

 Unfortunately, the data for Apple App Store apps and Android Play Store Apps is located in separate tables with no referential integrity.

-#### 1. Loading the data
-a.
-Launch PgAdmin and create a new database called app_trader.

-b.
-Right-click on the app_trader database and choose `Restore...`

-c.
-Use the default values under the `Restore Options` tab.

-d.
-In the `Filename` section, browse to the backup file `app_store_backup.backup` in the data folder of this repository.

-e.
-Click `Restore` to load the database.

-f.
-Verify that you have two tables:
-    - `app_store_apps` with 7197 rows
-    - `play_store_apps` with 10840 rows

 #### 2. Assumptions
 Based on research completed prior to launching App Trader as a company, you can assume the following: